 High out-of-pocket costs are a common challenge for people with psoriatic disease.
 In fact, a 2020 NPF survey of people with psoriatic disease found that 80% of people on commercial insurance rely on copay assistance to afford their biologic treatment.
 But, what happens when health insurance plans stop counting copay assistance toward your deductible and out-of-pocket maximum?

 A new insurance program called a Copay Accumulator Adjustment Program (CAAP) is making it harder for people with psoriatic disease to afford the care you need.
-The use of CAAPs are becoming more common.
+The use of CAAPs is becoming more common.

 Request this free resource to learn about how these new health insurance programs could negatively impact you.